equinor/neqsim/README.md

 The test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsimsource/tree/master/src/test).
 All test have to be passed before merging to the master.
 Test code shuld be written for all new code added to the project.

 ## Deployment
 The NeqSim source code is compiled and distributed as a Java library.
-[NeqSim latest release](https://github.com/equinor/neqsimsource/releases) is available for download from the release pages.
+[NeqSim releases](https://github.com/equinor/neqsimsource/releases) are available for download from the release pages.

 ## Built With
 [Maven](https://maven.apache.org/) - Dependency Management